JWST High Contrast Imaging Inner Working Angle

 The design specification is IWA = Nλ/D, where the nominal aperture diameter is D = 6.5 m, λ is a fiducial wavelength, and N = 6 for the NIRCam round occulters, N = 4 for the center of NIRCam bar occulters, N = 3 for MIRI Lyot-type coronagraph, and N = 1 for MIRI's 4QPMs and NIRISS's AMI.

 For the coronagraphs, IWA is fixed and approximately equal to the 50% transmission radius of the coronagraphic mask (occulter).
-For NIRCam's bar occulters, the table below gives IWAs for the ends and the middle of the bar.
+For NIRCam's bar occulters, Table 1 gives IWAs for the ends and the middle of the bar.

 For MIRI's phase masks (4QPMs) and the NIRISS aperture masks (AMI), the nominal IWA = λ/D for the table's fiducial wavelengths.

-Closer-in science (s < IWA) may be possible, but we warn observers that even if the throughput is not zero, it is increasingly reduced by the light lost on the coronagraphic mask, and the PSF of the companion is increasingly distorted by the same effect.
+Closer-in science (s < IWA) may be possible, but we caution observers that even if the throughput is not zero, it is increasingly reduced by the light lost on the coronagraphic mask, and the PSF of the companion is increasingly distorted by the same effect.
 Furthermore, the raw contrast Craw(s) will be increased (worsened) by the combination of reduced companion PSF and increased host PSF, at the same apparent separation s.
 These effects are likely to be very difficult to calibrate.
-At the bottom of this article, you can find plots of the estimated throughput of the companion versus s for relevant combinations of coronagraphic mask and filter, for both MIRI and NIRCam.
+Plots of the companion's estimated throughput versus s for relevant combinations of coronagraphic mask and filter, for both MIRI and NIRCam, can be found in Figures 1 and 2.
 PSFs computed by WebbPSF will show the expected distortion of the companion image based on current values of the aberrations in the JWST telescope optics.

 Table 1.
 JWST nominal inner working angles (IWAs)